Gabriel2409/obsidian_notes/Postgres - Theory.md

 Example sequence:

 - A user initiates a transaction by executing commands to modify data in the database.
 - As part of the transaction, modifications are made to the data pages in the shared buffer cache.
 These changes are logged in the WAL buffer as WAL records.
+During the writing of the WALs, Postgres isolates itself from the outside world, disabling os signals so that it can not be interrupted.
 - walwriter periodically flushes the WAL records from the WAL buffer to the WAL files on disk, ensuring their durable storage.
+It does so by issuing fsync(2), an os call that forces the filesystem cache to flush data on disk.
 Note: if a crash occurs after a transaction is committed but before WAL records are flushed to disk, we may lose some data.
 - at some point, the background writer (or the checkpointer) Will flush the records to disk.
+- After a checkpoint, Postgres performs WAL recycling: the WAL segment is reused as an empty segment for the upcoming changes

 ---